Norton Commando Wiring Diagrams

 I’m pretty good at wiring, and fault finding so am not scared to roll my sleeves up and get stuck in.

-They say a picture paints of thousand words, so I often refer to pics when I’m trying to help someone, and Bill’s circuit diagram has proved really helpful on numerous occasions.
+They say a picture paints a thousand words, so I often refer to pics when I’m trying to help someone.

-Over the next few days, I will be posting diagrams that have been modified to accommodate common upgrades – in particular electronic ignition and modern regulator/rectifier units.
+Elsewhere on this site, you’ll see various schematics based on the originals that have been modified to accommodate common upgrades – in particular electronic ignition and modern regulator/rectifier units.

-Thanks to Les (L.A.B) from the Access Norton forum who helped immensely with this, and has kept me honest.
+Thanks to Les (L.A.B) from the Access Norton forum who helped immensely with the initial work on this, and keeping me honest.

 This diagram is also downloadable as a PDF from HERE